top of page

 How Misalignment Shows Up

-When our actions conflict with our values, an inner tension forms, a quiet friction that even success can't soothe.
+When our actions conflict with our values, inner tension forms—a quiet friction that even success can't soothe.
 We may feel anxious, disconnected, or restless despite outward achievement.
 This internal conflict isn't failure; it's feedback.
-It's the mind and body's way of signaling that something in our environment or our choices no longer aligns with who we are.
+It's the mind and body's way of signaling that something in our environment or choices no longer aligns with who we are.

 From Awareness to Embodiment: A Practical Shift